ForgedSengoku/BlocksMCTracker/README.md

    ```
    *(This uses electron-builder based on your modified package.json, where the main field is set to "main.js".)*

-### Note for Mobile Users

-**There is no official Android version** of BlocksMC Tracker anymore.
-Electron does not support mobile platforms directly, and the APK is no longer maintained.
-However, if you’re inclined to create your own mobile version, the source code is available for you to modify and build as needed.

 ---

 ## Changelog